neurodevs/generate-id/README.md

 # generate-id
-Exports a single function for creating unique identifiers.
+Exports functions for creating unique identifiers: generateId() and generateShortId()